When is Passover?

 Advocate for the Climate.
 Counting the Omer reminds us of the barley harvest and of our connection, as Jews, to the natural world.
 This year, the 18th day of the Omer is April 29th, the People’s Climate March in Washington, DC.
 Join Hazon and others to educate and take action for clean air, water, and energy.

 What Would Moses Do?
 Moses brought the enslaved Jews out of Egypt towards freedom.
 Sadly, a different form of slavery exists today, both in Israel and the rest of the world.
 According to estimates by NGOs, a few hundred to a few thousand people have been illegally trafficked into Israel for sexual exploitation or labor.
 Approximately 70% of these sex workers are women.
-Learn more about this issue, and how you can help.
-Also, refer to Fair Trade Judaica’s Seder Resources to educate your guests about the slavery that exists in the world today.
+Refer to Fair Trade Judaica’s Seder Resources to educate your guests about the slavery that exists in the world today.

 Buying Fair Trade products helps ensure that producers around the world were not forcibly enslaved and have fair working conditions.
 Did you know that there are no fair trade, kosher-certified chocolates available for Passover?
 Join with Fair Trade Judaica in their campaign advocating for fair trade chocolate, so that you can enjoy chocolate during Passover while knowing that the workers producing the chocolate were granted fair working conditions.